 2. Privacy Badger

 It is basically a privacy safeguard for browsers that provides those with security against the trackers of a website visitor.
 The trackers normally gather information about your browser.
-The collected information is frequently shared by the third parties.
+The collected information is frequently shared by third parties.
 It is often used for creating a fake profile of a specific browser.
-In such a case, this Linux security program hinders the data collection.
+In such a case, this Linux security tool hinders the data collection.

 - Runs as an extension on Opera, Firefox, and Chrome.